brightec/Guidelines_Android/code_guidelines_kotlin.md

 ## Inspiration

 This style-guide is like for like with the [Raywenderlich Guide](https://github.com/raywenderlich/kotlin-style-guide), with a few minor tweaks.
 So please check that out.
+The [Android Kotlin Guides](https://android.github.io/kotlin-guides/) are another great source for styling.

 ## Table of Contents